fortesg/fortrancallgraph/README.md

-# fortrancallgraph
+# FortranCallGraph

-`FortranCallgraph` (FCG) is a static source code analysis tool for Fortran.
+`FortranCallGraph` (FCG) is a static source code analysis tool for Fortran.
 It's main purpose is to track recursively the usage of variables within a subroutine and its called subroutines and functions.
 Therefore it creates a call graph by parsing [GCC assembler files](https://gcc.gnu.org/onlinedocs/gcc/Overall-Options.html#index-S) and then traverses this call graph while analyzing the original source code of the routines.

 The analysis result will be a list of used global variables and a list of used members of derived type arguments.
 Arguments of basic types will not be tracked but also listed in the results.

-`FortranCallgraph` is written in Python and is able to analyze Fortran90+ source files.
+`FortranCallGraph` is written in Python and is able to analyze Fortran90+ source files.
 It was mainly built to support the `FortranTestGenerator`: https://github.com/fortesg/fortrantestgenerator, but also contains a command-line interface.

 So far, the documentation is very poor.
-If your interested in using `FortranCallgraph`, please feel free to contact me:
+If your interested in using `FortranCallGraph`, please feel free to contact me:
 Christian Hovy <<hovy@informatik.uni-hamburg.de>>

 ## Quick Start Guide